-If you were to see me at a rummage sale, or anywhere used media is sold, you would see me making very subtle movements with my right hand, held very close to a book at waist level.
-I would glance at my phone a moment later after putting the item down.
+If you were to see sourcing Amazon inventory at a rummage sale, or anywhere used books are sold, here’s what you’d see: me, making very subtle movements with my right hand, held very close to a book at waist level.
+Then I would glance at my phone a moment later after putting the item down.
 If you were a layperson, you wouldn’t even know what I was doing.